-Trump heading to Wisconsin as new polls show Biden building a lead in the battleground state
+Trump visits Wisconsin as new polls show Biden building a lead in the battleground state

+Neither Trump nor his top staff wore face masks during the tour or speech, although some shipyard employees did so.

+Trump carried Wisconsin by the narrowest of margins in 2016, but it is among the competitive states with large white working-class populations where Biden, the presumptive Democratic nominee, has built a lead as the nation grapples with the coronavirus outbreak, economic downturn and unrest over racial injustice.

-A New York Times-Sienna College survey released Thursday shows Biden leading Trump 49 percent to 38 percent among registered voters.
+A New York Times-Siena College survey released Thursday shows Biden leading Trump 49 percent to 38 percent among registered voters.
 He had a slightly narrower lead, 49 percent to 41 percent, in a Marquette University Law School Poll released Wednesday.

 Although billed as an official White House event, Trump’s trip to the Fincantieri Marinette Marine shipyard in Marinette is clearly designed with November in mind.
 It is part of a pattern of Trump focusing his travel on states key to his reelection bid.

-Trump is expected to tout a contract worth up to $5.6 billion for design and construction of Navy warships — a deal that will bolster jobs in a rural part of a state where turnout by conservative voters could be key to the president’s reelection prospects.
+Trump touted a contract worth up to $5.5 billion for design and construction of Navy warships — a deal that will bolster jobs in a rural part of a state where turnout by conservative voters could be key to the president’s reelection prospects.

-While in Wisconsin, Trump also plans to tape a town hall event with Fox News’s Sean Hannity in Green Bay that is scheduled for broadcast Thursday night.
+While in Wisconsin, Trump also taped a town-hall event with Fox News’s Sean Hannity in Green Bay that is scheduled for broadcast Thursday night.

 Underscoring the importance of the state to the Trump campaign, Vice President Pence also visited this week, staging an event aimed at evangelical voters, another key demographic for the Republican ticket.